HariPranav/Java/README.md

 # Java
-This repository holds the practise quetions and the logic to solve them
+This repository holds the practise questions and the logic to solve them

 Some important observations :